The CARES Act expanded Unemployment Insurance benefits through three different programs:

 - Pandemic Emergency Unemployment Compensation – expanding the number of weeks a qualifying individual can receive benefits.

-This section covers the Pandemic Unemployment Compensation benefit, which provides an additional $600 per week to beneficiaries of both regular UI benefits as well as the new PUA benefit.
+This section covers the Pandemic Unemployment Compensation benefit, which provides an additional $600 per week to beneficiaries of both traditional UI benefits as well as the new PUA benefit.

-If you are a Benefits Plus subscriber, for additional information on regular Unemployment Insurance Benefits, refer to Cash Benefits, Unemployment Insurance Benefits.
+If you are a Benefits Plus subscriber, for additional information on traditional Unemployment Insurance Benefits, refer to Cash Benefits, Unemployment Insurance Benefits.
 For subscription information visit: https://bplc.cssny.org/home/subscription_options.

 Description of the Pandemic Unemployment Compensation